UFC 153: Silva vs Bonnar: Predictions & Analysis

 A few statistical edges stand out.
 Davis throws significantly more leather — a 1.6 sig. strike per minute gap.
 Davis is far more active with takedowns, averaging 2.6 more per 15 minutes.
 Davis has tighter striking defense, making opponents miss more often.

 The Pick: Phil Davis over Wagner Prado.
-We're leaning Davis here at 74%, a solid but not overwhelming edge.
+The model is firm on this one: Davis at 81%.

 Demian Maia vs Rick Story